Ready Region Southeastern

 • VQB5 Quality Profiles (with information about early childhood program performance on quality measures and other topics of interest to families, policy makers, and the public) will be publicly available in Fall 2024.
 More information to come!

-• Ready Regions Southeastern coordinates and supports participation in VQB5 for early childhood care and education (ECCE) programs in the region.
+• Ready Regions Southeastern coordinate and support participation in VQB5 for early childhood care and education (ECCE) programs in the region.

 • To enroll in VQB5 contact: Lauren Gray at GrayLJ@odu.edu